 - non-availability due to events outside its control, or that Job Bank could not have reasonably prevented by means of control, compromise, disaster recovery procedures or business continuity procedures.

-Job Bank shall not be liable in any event for any damages, whether direct or indirect, consequential or incidental, arising from any possible interaction with Job Bank by the employer, its users or its representative(s).
+Job Bank shall not be liable in any event for any damages (including the loss of money or data), whether direct or indirect, consequential or incidental, arising from any possible interaction with Job Bank by the employer, its users or its representative(s).
 Job Bank has no control over how third parties use information posted on Job Bank.

 Job Bank may interrupt or terminate Job Bank operations at any time and accepts no liability or responsibility to Job Bank users should this occur.

-By clicking on "I Agree", you confirm that you:
+By clicking on "I Agree", you confirm that:

 - Date modified: